dionno/apidocs/source/includes/_getting_started.md

 ## Rate Limit

 A rate limit of 20 000 API calls per API key is allowed.</br>
-If you go over this limits, Nutcache will start returning a HTTP 429 Too Many Requests error, and a Retry-After HTTP header containing the number of seconds until you can retry.
+If you go over this limit, Nutcache will start returning a HTTP 429 Too Many Requests error, and a Retry-After HTTP header containing the number of seconds until you can retry.

 `HTTP/1.1 429 Too Many Requests`
 `Retry-After: 30`